 Our pets go through many stages of life with us, from childhood to graduation to marriage to having children.
 Sometimes this includes moving homes, and maybe even moving out of the country!
 Travelling and immigrating with pets can seem intimidating but with the right information it is definitely possible.
+Choosing a proper crate for your dog is essential if be transported somewhere to.
 Pets are our family so remember to take them into consideration if you’re thinking about moving abroad!
 Here are 4 main points to keep in mind when travelling internationally and immigrating with your dog.

 Disclaimer: The information provided here is for reference only.
 Please contact the relevant agencies or consult a pet relocation company to obtain specific immigration requirements for your pet.